passionofcrisis/Lamzu-Webdriver-Aurora-Linux-fix/README.md

-If you adjusted to code and made another mouse work, please let me know and i will add this to the code.
+If you adjusted the code and made another mouse work, please let me know and I will add this.